GLOBAL MARKETS-Inflation anxiety jolts stocks, Asia tumbles to two-month lows

 SYDNEY, May 12 (Reuters) - An extended sell-off drove Asian shares to their lowest in seven weeks on Wednesday as surging commodity prices and growing inflationary pressure in the United States prompted markets to bet on earlier rate hikes and higher bond yields globally.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS slumped 1.5%, adding to Tuesday's 1.6% loss with all major indices under heavy selling pressure
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS slumped 1.5% to the lowest since March 26, adding to Tuesday's 1.6% loss with all major indices under heavy selling pressure.

 Analysts said a combination of inflation fears and some investors cutting their exposure to over-stretched stocks or sectors was behind the recent downturn.